Placement¶

 Warning

-In the spirit of YAGNI, ceiling mounting is not currently supported.
+Ceiling mounting is not currently supported.
 If you've mounted a device on the ceiling in a previous installation, move it to a wall corner before running calibration.

-That said, if you have a good use case for ceiling mounting, open an issue with your rationale and we can discuss it.
+If you have a good use case for ceiling mounting, open an issue with your rationale and we can discuss it.

 Tracking range vs static-presence range¶

 - LD2450 tracking circle — 6 m.
-Inside this circle, the sensor reports 2D target coordinates, which the zone engine uses for per-zone presence and target-count entities.
-Outside this circle, the LD2450 can still see radar returns but can't localise them into coordinates.
+Inside this circle the sensor reports 2D target coordinates, which the zone engine uses for per-zone presence and target-count entities.
+Outside this circle the LD2450 can still see radar returns but can't localise them into coordinates.

 Practical consequence:

-- For larger rooms, this is usually the main constraint on where to mount the sensor — pick a corner that puts your important zones inside the 6 m circle.
+- For larger rooms, this is usually the main constraint on where to mount the sensor.
+Pick a corner that puts your important zones inside the 6 m circle.

 Obstructions and interference¶